jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 the REST workflow is more efficient if we do not wait until we have everything before we start using the parts that we do have.
-However, the SAX model presents poor developer ergonomics because it is not usually convenient to think on it's presented level of abstraction: that of markup tokens.
-Using SAX, a programmer may only work with a convenient abstraction after inferring it through a series of callbacks.
+However, the SAX model presents poor developer ergonomics because it is not usually convenient to think on the level of abstraction that it presents: that of markup tokens.
+Using SAX, a programmer may only work with a convenient abstraction after inferring it from a lengthy series of callbacks.
 In terms of ease of use, DOM is generally preferred because it provides the resource whole and in a convenient form.
-My design aims to duplicate this convenience and combine it with progressive interpretation by removing one restriction; that node which is given is always the document root.
-For hierarchical markup such as XML or JSON, it is possible to fully parse a sub-tree without fully knowing the parent node; taking responsibility for drill-down away from the programmer we can identify the interesting parts of the document and deliver them as fully-formed entities as soon as they are available.
+My design aims to duplicate this convenience and combine it with progressive interpretation by removing one restriction; that the node which is given is always the document root.
+For hierarchical markup such as XML or JSON when read in order it is possible to fully parse a sub-tree before fully knowing the parent node.
+By taking responsibility for drill-down away from the programmer we can identify the interesting parts of the document and deliver them as fully-formed entities as soon as they are available.

 By my design, identifying the interesting parts of a document before it is complete involves turning the established model for drilling-down inside-out.
-By asynchronous I/O the programmer's callback traditionally receives the resource and then from inside a callback locates the sub-parts that are required.
-Inverting this process, I propose taking the locating logic currently found inside the callback outside of it and using it to decide when the callback should be used.
-The callback will receive complete fragments from the response which have been selected according to this logic.
+Under asynchronous I/O the programmer's callback traditionally receives the whole resource and then, inside the callback locates the sub-parts that are interesting.
+Inverting this process, I propose extracting the locating logic currently found inside the callback out and using it to decide when the callback should be used.
+The callback will receive complete fragments from the response once they have been selected according to this logic.

 I will be implementing using the Javascript language because it has good